Ashb87/Alkaline-Ms-Project-one/README.md

 ### Github Pages

 My project was deployed to GitHub pages using the following steps:
- 1. Logging in to my GitHub account and opening the relevan repository.
+ 1. Logging in to my [GitHub](https://github.com/Ashb87/Alkaline-Ms-Project-one) account and opening the relevant repository.
  2. Click on the settings button, located just above the green **GITPOD** button.
  3. In settings scroll down to the **GitHub Pages** section.
  4. Under **source** click the dropdown button labelled **None** and select **Master Branch.**